WalletScrutiny/WalletScrutinyCom/_android/com.bankofhodlers.mobile.md

 > Our funds are managed through a multi signature system with the signatories being our co-founders.

-Our verdict: This wallet is custodial and therefore is *not verifiable*.
+Our verdict: This wallet is custodial and therefore **not verifiable**.